-The Detention Center's revenues are derived mainly (61.4%) from sales and use taxes.
-The Center's sales tax revenue had unusually high collections for 2015, increasing by \$678,130 (30%) when compared to 2014.
-This spike in revenue is attributed mainly to oil and gas exploration activity in the Parish in 2015.
-This level of sales tax revenue is expected to return to average in 2016.
+The Detention Center's revenues are derived mainly (54.89%) from sales and use taxes.
+The Center's sales tax revenue had level collections for 2016, decreasing by \$553,089 (23%) when compared to 2015.
+The Center experienced unusually high collections in 2015 attributed mainly to oil and gas exploration activity in the Parish in last year.
+As expected, the sales tax collected for 2016 was more in line with 2014 and prior years.
+Until the oil and gas industry activity picks back up in the Parish, sales tax is expected to remain level.